nickfargo/state/_includes/content/api/state-function.md

 Normally a state method or event listener will be invoked in the context of the **owner** object.
 However, certain patterns may require a function to have a static reference to the `State` for which it acts: for example, if a state method wishes to inherit more generic behavior from an implementation located higher in the state tree.

-> Note that the expression `this.state().superstate` does not provide a lexical reference to a precise superstate.
-Because the function may be inherited by a substate, the meaning of `this.state()` is dependent on the identity of the inheritor, and therefore *dynamic* along the superstate axis.
+> Note that the expression `this.state().superstate` does not provide a lexical reference to the targeted superstate.
+Because the function may be inherited by a substate, the meaning of `this.state()` is dependent on the identity of the inheritor, and is therefore *dynamic* along the superstate axis.

-To achieve this, the function must be wrapped in a call to `state.bind`, which boxes the function inside a special object.
-Thenceforth whenever **State** needs to use this function, it will be recognized as **state-bound**, and then automatically unboxed and invoked in the context of the prevailing `State`.
+To achieve this, the function must be wrapped in a call to `state.bind`, which boxes the function inside a specially typed object.
+Thenceforth whenever **State** needs to use this function, it will be recognized in its boxed form as **state-bound**, and then automatically unboxed and invoked in the context of the prevailing `State`.

 If a state-bound method, event listener, etc. is inherited from a **protostate**, then the prevailing `State` will be the inheriting **epistate**.
 To capture a reference to the precise `State` in which a function is defined, it must be wrapped with `state.fix`.